Multi-asset return risk measures: Dual Representations of MARRM

 By the fact that $\mathcal{A}_{\nu}-(\mathcal{K}_{\log})_{+}\subset\mathcal{A}_{\nu}$, we can restrict the dual representation to functionals $\psi\in(\mathcal{C}_{\log})^{\prime}$ such that for all $X_{\log}\in(\mathcal{C}_{\log}\cap\mathcal{K}_{\log})_{+}$ it holds that $\psi(X_{\log})\geq 0$.
 By a reformulation in terms of the model ingredients of the MARRM, we obtain the desired representation. \end{proof}

-\begin{remark}\, \begin{enumerate}[(a)] \item Recall that the convexity of the MARM is equivalent to the logconvexity of the MARRM.
+\begin{remark} \begin{enumerate}[(a)] \item Recall that the convexity of the MARM is equivalent to the logconvexity of the MARRM.
 By Proposition~\ref{prop:quasiLogconvex}, logconvexity of the MARRM typically requires that the pricing map $\pi$ is logconvex.
 As already mentioned in Remark~\ref{sec:discussion_assumptions_logstarshaped}, this is for instance the case if the pricing map is defined for all $X\in\mathcal{C}$ via $\pi(X)=\sup_{Q\in\mathcal{Q}}\E_{Q}[X]$ for a set $\mathcal{Q}$ of equivalent martingale measures, due to H\"older's inequality. \item The dual representation in Proposition~\ref{prop:dualLogconvexMARRRM} is of the same form as the one in~\cite[Proposition 31]{Aygun}.
-But, instead of defining a (multiplicative) Fenchel-Legendre conjugate for the MARRM $\eta_{\mf R}$, as it is done in~\cite[Definition 29]{Aygun}, we directly leverage the dual representation of the corresponding MARM. \end{enumerate} \end{remark}
+But, instead of defining a (multiplicative) Fenchel-Legendre conjugate for the MARRM $\eta_{\mf R}$, as it is done in~\cite[Definition 29]{Aygun}, we directly leverage the dual representation of the corresponding MARM. \item Note that the assumption of $\rho_{\mathcal{A}_{\nu},\mathcal{S}_{\log},\pi_{\log}}$ being proper implies $\eta_{\mf R}>0$, i.e., to apply of the Fenchel-Moreau Theorem, we require the assumption that no relative acceptability arbitrage opportunities exist.
+This assumption is also used in the next theorem. \end{enumerate} \end{remark}

 Now, we use two weaker assumptions than being logconvex.
 First, we assume that the MARRM is log-star-shaped as defined in the context of Proposition~\ref{prop:log-star-shaped}.
 Second, we assume that the MARRM is quasi-logconvex; see Proposition~\ref{prop:quasiLogconvex}.